 3 Core and Earth Cable

 Data cable Data cable takes information from one place to another.
-You’ll find it in places like ethernet cables and USB cables.
+You’ll find it in data connections like ethernet cables and USB cables.

 Double insulated cable

 Offering protection against electric shock, double insulated cable is great for domestic and commercial applications where the area is dry or damp to ensure extra safety in possibly higher risk installations.

 Fire resistant cable

 If you’re installing a fire alarm or emergency lighting system, you’ll need fire resistant cable.
-This will keep things active despite the heat, helping people get to safety.
+This will keep the circuit active despite the heat, making for a safe evacuation in an emergency.

 Heat resistant flex

 Heat resistant flex is ideal both domestic and commercial appliances that operate in high-temperature conditions, this incudes washing machines and induction heaters.